 Ignoring the Cross

 I think people get all messed up on this issue because they ignore the cross.
 It’s not about ignoring the Old Testament or the New, it’s about Calvary.
 The greatest example we have of giving found throughout the entire bible should answer this question for us.
-The ironic thing is that neither of us have doubts on whether we ought to be praying or reading more even though I don’t see anyone enforcing minimum amount of praying or the minimum amount of bible reading.
+The ironic thing is that neither of us have doubts about whether we ought to be praying or reading more even though I don’t see anyone enforcing a minimum amount of praying or the minimum amount of bible reading.
 When we reflect on what Jesus did for us, we challenge ourselves to pray and read more.
 Some of us may incorporate personal benchmarks that help us perform this duty, but these benchmarks all vary and have different effects for everyone.

-When scripture said pick up our cross and to give up our lives as a sacrifice, i don’t believe that he meant for us to legalize the process with our petty milestones.
+When scripture said pick up our cross and to give up our lives as a sacrifice, I don’t believe that he meant for us to legalize the process with our petty milestones.

 Now that the evidence has been given in this court of law, it is your turn to decide; Can we ignore tithing in the Old Testament – guilty or not guilty?